Bed Sore Stages & Treatment

 - Ensure good nutrition through a balanced diet rich in proteins, vitamins A and C, and minerals such as iron and zinc as these foods help to promote skin health.

-Now is the time when every effort must be made to prevent bedsores progression to stage three.
+Now is the time when every effort must be made to prevent bedsores progress to stage three.
 Every effort must be made to pad the sore and alter the body's position frequently.

 - Decreasing pressure on the area is the key to wound healing.